anoopchoudharyfs/BuyerRegistration/README.md

 **External Dependencies**

-The bidder registration service is dependent on the CosmosDB in order to function.
+The buyer registration service is dependent on the CosmosDB in order to function.

 ##Platform Integration Notes